Bela Silva: “Despierta Corazón Dormido”

 The vibrant colours of Bela Silva’s newest series give Spazio Nobile’s space a Spring awakening.
 Inspired by the artist’s recent trip to Mexico, the show celebrates Latin-American culture, its history and diverse craftsmanship in a cycle of drawings, ceramic works and a Codex Mexico.

-Born in Portugal and based in both Lisbon and Brussels, visual artist Bela Silva’s colourful practice has always been a celebration of the cultures and aesthetics that she comes into contact with.
+Born in Portugal and based in both Lisbon and Brussels, the colour practice of visual artist Bela Silva has always been a celebration of the cultures and aesthetics that she comes into contact with.
 Where, in her earlier work, Bela took inspiration from her travels to Asia by implementing major artistic movements from the 16th century – such as Chinoiserie and Japonisme — into her practice, her most recent work draws a picture of her experiences visiting Mexico.
 In a conversation held right before the opening of her solo show, Despierta Corazon Dormido (Literally translated: Awaken Sleeping Heart or Soul), at TLmag’s sister gallery Spazio Nobile — TLmag spoke to Bela about the experiences that led to these new works.

 Having been told to go to Mexico since she was a student in the School of The Art Institute of Chicago in the USA, Bela finally made the move to visit the country just a few months ago.
 “One of my colleagues, who was from Mexico, kept insisting that I should visit his home country.
 He told me that it would be an inspirational experience for developing my art, but it was a long time before I actually took his advice.
 I decided to go at a moment in my life where I needed to experience vibrant colours, a new type of light — a change.”